 Post primary transfer tests

-The Association of Quality Education (AQE) tests will be held on 21 November, 28 November and 12 December 2020, while the Post-Primary Transfer Consortium (PPTC) GL tests will be held on 5 December.
-Further information is available below.
+This year’s transfer tests have been postponed until January 2021.
+The Association of Quality Education (AQE) tests will be held on 9 January 2021, 16 January 2021 and 23 January 2021, while the Post-Primary Transfer Consortium (PPTC) GL tests will be held on 30 January 2021 and 06 February 2021.

 Latest updates for Further Education Colleges in Northern Ireland